tudelft3d/website/projects/eunet4dbp/network.md

 #### **[TNO](http://tno.nl) (The Netherlands)**

+The TNO team has a focus on automatic code checking based on BIM models.
+The team combines the expertise of open standard BIM technology, data management, artificial intelligence, design of buildings and building regulations.
+The team has developed an ecosystem of autonomously operating BIM applications in the cloud to perform code checking on basis of digital robotization called BIM Bots.
+To make an introduction of this ecosystem possible on the market, the team is performing a market analysis.

-*People: Rob Roef, Ijsbrand van Straalen, Rizal Sebastian, Bart Luiten, Michel Bohms, Wim van der Poel, Kristian Helmholt*
+*People: Rob Roef, Ijsbrand van Straalen, Rizal Sebastian, Wim van der Poel, Kristian Helmholt*

 #### **University of Ljubljana (Slovenia)**